11U & 12U GHVBL Rules

 “Suspend play and direct participants to go to shelter, a building normally occupied by the public or if a building is unavailable, participants should go inside a vehicle with a solid metal top (e.g. bus, van, car).
 Do not permit people to stand under or near a tree; and have all stay away from poles, antennas, towers and underground watering systems.
 After thunder and/or lightning have left the area, wait 30 minutes after the last boom is heard or strike is seen before resuming the game.”

 Rosters – Your age on APRIL 30th of the current year is your baseball age for the entire Spring/Summer seasons – teams “move up” in the Fall…..
 Rosters are limited to 20.
 A player may play “up” to help a team in the event that the older age group is in need of a player short of players.
+A player may NOT play on two teams in the same division.

 Regular Season Schedule – Teams must work together to schedule regular season games at the preseason scheduling meeting (virtual or in-person).
 Teams MAY schedule as many games as they like – BUT FIRST 12 COMPLETED GAMES – Spring/Fall (16 IN SUMMER) count in the Playoff Seeding Standings.